mayureshkrishna/riff-knative-on-pks/README.md

 This guide walks you through creating a cluster with the correct specifications for Knative on Pivotal Container Service deployed on prem on vSphere.

-If you would like to explore Serverless on GKE, you can follow the guide on Project Riff website here: https://projectriff.io/docs/getting-started-with-knative-riff-on-gke/
+If you would like to explore Serverless on GKE, you can follow the guide on Project riff website here: https://projectriff.io/docs/getting-started-with-knative-riff-on-gke/

-If you would like to try out locally on Minikube, you can follow the guide on Project Riff website here: https://projectriff.io/docs/getting-started-with-knative-riff-on-minikube/
+If you would like to try out locally on Minikube, you can follow the guide on Project riff website here: https://projectriff.io/docs/getting-started-with-knative-riff-on-minikube/

 This guide assumes you are using bash in a Mac or Linux environment; some commands will need to be adjusted for use in a Windows environment.
 This guide also assumes that you have Kubernetes CLI installed.